Dad will thoroughly enjoy this smoked pulled pork! It is so much more flavorful than just throwing the pork in the crockpot!

 It takes a bit of time to put this together but it is so well worth it!

+If you would like to see how to smoke a pork butt, check out this post.
 I usually smoke the pork one day.
 Refrigerate it overnight.

 Then remove the large layer of fat and pop it in the slow cooker on high for 4-5 hours the day you want to serve it.